edge-trial/Support/ReadMe_v1.md

 -----

-## 2. Configure Data Explorer on AWS
+## 2. Running Data Explorer on AWS

 To get started, follow the below steps.